-The Annual Financial Statements for the period ending 31 December 2018 were approved.
+The Annual Financial Statements for the period 31 December 2020 were approved.

-6. APPOINTMENT OF THE AUDITORS
+7. APPOINTMENT OF THE AUDITORS

-The recommendation from the Board of Trustees, to re-appoint KPMG as the Scheme External Auditor, was approved.
-The members agreed that the Board of Trustees were mandated to make any changes it deemed necessary during the year to the external auditor's appointment.
+The recommendation from the Board of Trustees, to re-appoint KPMG as the Scheme's external auditor, was approved.
+As KPMG had been the appointed auditors for a number of years it was agreed that the auditors be reviewed for the next Financial Year 2022.